Questioning the Survey Responses of Large Language Models: Systematic biases in models' survey responses

 We start by measuring \emph{A-bias}: the tendency of a model towards picking the answer choice labeled ``A".
 In particular, we seek to study the extent to which the strength of this bias explains the differences in responses observed across models.
 For an unbiased model that outputs the same answer distribution irrespective of choice ordering, the expected choice distribution $\bar O^m_q$ under randomized choice ordering would match precisely the uniform distribution (e.g., $\mathrm P$(``A'') = $\mathrm P$(``B'') = 0.5).
 We define a model's A-bias as its absolute deviation from this unbiased baseline:

 We measure A-bias for each question $q$ and model $m$.
 Results are illustrated in Figure~\ref{fig:abias}.
-We sort models by their size.
+We again sort models by their size.
 We observe all models exhibit substantial A-bias.
 However, models in the order of a few billion parameters or fewer consistently exhibit particularly strong A-bias, and tend towards mono answers.
-We additionally observe that the strength of A-bias in instruction or RLHF tuned models is similar to that of base models, see Appendix~\ref{sec:abias-inst}.
+We additionally observe that the strength of A-bias in instruction or RLHF tuned models is similar to that of base models.
+A plausible explanation for small models exhibiting strong A-bias is that the ability to answer MMLU-style multiple-choice questions only emerges for models of sufficient scale~\citep{dominguez2024training}.

-We investigate other types of labelling and position bias (e.g., last-choice bias) in Appendix~\ref{app:randomization}.
+We investigate other types of labeling and position bias (e.g., last-choice bias) in Appendix~\ref{app:randomization}.
 Overall, we find a strong tendency of LLMs to pick up on spurious signals in the way that answers are ordered and labeled, rather than their semantic meaning.
 Notably, in contrast to the primacy bias observed in humans ~\citep{groves2009survey}, we find that models exhibit substantial A-bias even when randomizing the position of the ``A'' choice.
-Our findings are consistent with the concurrent work of \citet{tjuatja2023llms}, which similarly finds that models' response biases to multiple-choice survey questions are generally not human-like.
+Our findings are consistent with the concurrent work of \citet{tjuatja2023llms}, which similarly finds that models' response biases to multiple-choice survey questions are generally not human-like. \citet{wang2024my} additionally shows that models' responses to multiple-choice survey questions may not consistently reflect their free-form outputs.

 In summary, we find that systematic biases confound models' answer distributions.
-This makes it challenging to draw robust conclusions about general properties of LLMs, and their comparison, from survey responses.
+This makes it challenging to draw robust conclusions about inherent properties of LLMs, such as the opinions or populations they best represent.
 For example, simply reversing the order of answers to the ``SEX'' question could lead to GPT-2 seemingly representing a population where females are significantly over-represented, whereas a reverse conclusion would be drawn when using the standard answer order.
 While much research went into designing the ACS to elicit faithful answers and eliminate systematic biases when surveying human populations, simply using the same question framing does not protect against the systematic response biases that language models exhibit.